math3matical/procure/README.md

 ~~~

-### 12) To verify if rails can start successfully run this command and then navigate to the address of your server at port 3000 in a browser, e.g `192.168.0.1:3000`
+### 12) To verify if rails can start successfully, run this command and then navigate to the address of your server at port 3000 in a browser, e.g `192.168.0.1:3000`

 ~~~
   $ bin/rails s -b <host.ip>